clairemcwhite/vcmsa/README.md

 This is an alpha version of the algorithm code that functions as a proof-of-concept, expect later optimization for speed and efficiency

+## Currently out of sync with biorxiv produced alignments (with worse output).
+To match, use github.com/clairemcwhite/transformer_infrastructure/hf_aligner2.py

 [Project Github repo](https://github.com/clairemcwhite/vcmsa)

 #### Authors